-I don’t intend for this to be a “one against the other” kind of thing.
-The reason I’m writing about these two places, The Pink Door and Can Can Seattle, together is that when I’ve mentioned Can Can to people in the past, they immediately tell me I should go to The Pink Door.
-They are both located around Pike Place Market and they both do dinner and shows.
+I don’t mean for this to be a “one against the other” kind of thing.
+I’m writing about The Pink Door and Can Can Seattle together because when I’ve mentioned Can Can to people in the past, they always respond by telling me that I should go to The Pink Door.
+They’re both located around Pike Place Market, and they both do dinner theatre of sorts.
 They each have their place, depending on what you’re looking for and… *ahem* your level of comfort.
-I’m mentioning the food here, because there is food at each, but really what I want to convince you to do is see the show.
+I’m mentioning the food because they both serve it, but really what I want to convince you to do is see the show.
 (Hopefully at Can Can!)
 I love to eat food, I love to talk about food, I love to look at food and read about food and fantasize about food and travel for food… but writing about food is not my forte.
-Just believe me when I say something tastes good.
-Lastly, photos of the show are not permitted, so if you’re wondering why I’ve only posted pics of walls and food and interiors, that’s why.
+Just believe me when I tell you something tastes good.

 After over eight years of living in Seattle and hearing about The Pink Door, we finally went for dinner and the show a few weeks ago.
-Getting tickets anytime, especially in the Summer is no easy feat, even for “locals”.
-You can make reservations (or try to just walk-in) for dinner any time.
-The “show” is Saturdays only and ticket prices do not include dinner.
-They release ticket dates for purchase for only three weeks at a time and I checked daily for the dates that we wanted.
-Given how much I hate crowds and usually avoid Pike Place, of course we decided to do this in the Summer.
+Getting tickets, especially in the Summer, is no easy feat, even for “locals.”
+You can make reservations or try to “walk-in” for dinner any time.
+The show is Saturdays only, and ticket prices do not include dinner.
+They release ticket dates for purchase for only three weeks at a time, and I checked daily for the dates that we wanted.
+I usually try to avoid Pike Place because I hate crowds… so of course we decided to do this in the Summer.

-We arrived early, thinking we could maybe hang out at the bar and have a drink beforehand, but they need to empty out dining area completely to prepare for the show.
-We started to walk around Pike Place but quickly got fed up with the crowds and chose to stand outside The Pink Door and wait to be seated.
-(People arriving for the show and who have tickets line up for the show to the LEFT, with the restaurant at your back, of actual Pink Door of the restaurant’s namesake.
-People without tickets who are hoping to take the spot of a no-show line up to the right.)
-I had purchased tickets for the dining room floor and we were seated fairly close to the small, corner stage.
+We arrived early, thinking we could hang out at the bar and have a drink beforehand, but they need to empty out the dining area completely to prepare for the show.
+We tried to walk around Pike Place but the crowds made me crazy, so we returned to stand outside The Pink Door and wait to go in.
+I had chosen tickets for the dining room floor, and we sat fairly close to the small, corner stage.

-First up, you order dinner and there’s some time between ordering and the start of the show (which is a good thing.)
+First up, you have some time between ordering dinner and the start of the show (which is a good thing).
 If you go to The Pink Door for nothing else, go for dinner.
 The food really is phenomenal.
-I had the bolognese, which I tend to do everywhere because I’m almost as obsessed with a good bolognese as I am with cheese.
-We also got an antipasto platter which was absolutely perfect – what I remember most were the lovely, orange and garlic marinated olives.
-There was also cheese, of course, and I believe I remember some romesco.
+I had the bolognese, which I tend to order anytime it’s on the menu; I’m almost as obsessed with a good bolognese as I am with cheese.
+We also got an antipasto platter which was absolutely perfect – what I remember most were the lovely orange and garlic marinated olives.
+There was cheese, of course, and I believe I remember some romesco.
 For once, I didn’t write down or snap a picture of everything we ate.
-(Truth be told, I love taking pics of food in order to remember it but I feel obnoxious, so I haven’t been doing it much.)
-Husband got something with seafood (again, oops!
-Didn’t write it down and he’s at work at the moment.)
+Husband got something with seafood, which I don’t remember the name of.
 I would really love to go back for just dinner or even lunch – perhaps in the Winter next time!

-Now, as for the show.
-Perhaps we’d have enjoyed it more had we not been to the Can Can already.
+Now, the show: Perhaps we’d have enjoyed it more if we hadn’t been to the Can Can already.
 Perhaps.
 My assessment comes down to this: The show at the Can Can is the main event.
 The show at The Pink Door feels more of a side dish.
 The show at TPD is fine.
 I’m glad we saw it.
 It wasn’t bad by any means, we just had different expectations.
-I actually think these two places and shows shouldn’t be compared, they’re very different, however, they are often compared and lumped together.
-The announcer/mc felt very rehearsed and overall the show in generally had a feeling of being very constrained.
-There was a little bit of spice, it’s definitely not a G-rated show.
+I don’t actually think these two places can be compared, they’re very different.
+However, people seem to compare them and lump them together all the time.
+The mc felt very rehearsed, and overall, the show in generally had a feeling of being very constrained.
+There was a little bit of spice; it’s definitely not a G-rated show.
 The performers did their thing, but I didn’t catch much eye contact with the audience, I didn’t get a sense that they enjoy what they do or were happy to be doing their thing at the moment.
 Until!
 Until Keke came out and did his thing.
 Keke was amazing – he was smiling and engaging with people and looked like he was having a blast.
 They should give him his own show at TPD.
 But guess what?
 As soon as he came out, I said to husband, “Isn’t that the guy from The Can Can?”
 (Yes, yes it was.
 He used to perform at The Can Can, we asked to be sure.)

 TPD show was a lot of wiggling and bending for bending’s sake – of one performer I thought, “Oh, she does yoga in her spare time.”
 As I said, it was a side dish.
 I was happy to enjoy it while eating dinner and it was nice to look up and see the action.
 I didn’t feel like they cared that we were there, ya know?